Telegant/Telegant/README.md

 This project is now in Beta phase.
 All Telegram bot api methods are now supported automatically.

+# Features and highlights:
+* Automated coverage of all Telegram bot api methods
+* Support of snake_case and PascalCase for calling methods
+* Asynchronous bot
+* Lightweight (Less than 20kb at the moment!)
+* Simple usage
+* Bot Helpers

 # Installation
 To install the project, simply run: